Near-Optimal Algorithms for Group Distributionally Robust Optimization and Beyond: Introduction

 In this paper, we assume that the group information is given in advance.
 However, the group information might not be easy to define in practice. \citet{Bao2021} propose a simple method to define groups for classification problems based on mistakes of models in the training phase.
 Their method often generates group DRO instances with large $m$.
 Our algorithms are more efficient for such group DRO thanks to the better dependence on $m$ in the convergence rate.

 No-regret dynamics is a well-studied method for solving two-player zero-sum games~\citep{Cesa-Bianchi2006}.
 For non-stochastic convex-concave games, one can achieve $O(1/T)$ convergence via predictable sequences~\citep{Rakhlin2013a}.
+This result does not apply to our setting because our DRO is a stochastic game.

+After we submitted the first version of the present paper, there appeared an independent work~\citep{Haghtalab2022} which also studies group DRO and related problems.
+They obtained the same convergence rate for these problems using a similar approach based on stochastic no-regret dynamics.
+On the other hand, the present paper studies a more general class of DRO problems and draws a connection to various fairness concepts.

-This result does not apply to our setting because our DRO is a stochastic game. \paragraph{Notations.} Throughout the paper, $m$ denotes the number of distributions (groups) and $n$ denotes the dimension of a variable $\theta$.
+\paragraph{Notations.} Throughout the paper, $m$ denotes the number of distributions (groups) and $n$ denotes the dimension of a variable $\theta$.
 For a positive integer $m$, we write $[m] := \{1, \dots, m\}$.
 The orthogonal projection onto set $\Theta$ is denoted by $\proj_\Theta$.
 The $i$th standard unit vector is denoted by $\bfe_i$ and the all-one vector is denoted by $\bfone$.
 The probability simplex in $\R^m$ is denoted by $\Delta_m$.